FAQs & ADVICE

 Our standard NHS test (providing eligibility criteria are met) doesn’t come with any retinal imaging - either OCT 3D macular scan or an Optomap wide field retinal scan unless you upgrade and pay the difference.
 If you are over 60 it likely will be necessary to have dilation drops inserted to allow the optician to get an adequate view of the retina.
 This means you will not be able to drive to the appointment or for at least 4 hours afterwards.
 In the majority of patients, the Optomap retinal scan and 3D OCT scan work without dilation drops so if you upgrade to one of the enhanced tests or eye care plan we most likely can do the test without dilation drops being needed.

-In the past 18 months the Optomap and OCT scans have proved invaluable to correctly identify and manage a host of eye and general health conditions.
+Since July 2020 the Optomap and OCT scans have proved invaluable to correctly identify and manage a host of eye and general health conditions.

 Why do you now accept NHS patients whilst previously you didn’t?